Muts256/Security_Onion-Investigation/README.md

   - OSINT tools for  AbusuIPDB, Virus Total.

 Lessons Learned:
-  - Using Security Onion as a SIEM.
+  - Installing and configuring Security Onion as a SIEM.
   - Using Gary Kessler's Magic number to identify discrepancies in file extensions
   - Using OSINT tools such as Virustotal.
   - Searching for anomalies